-As mentioned earlier, at least twice a term you will be invited into school to meet with your child's class teacher for 'planning meetings' and if appropriate, our SENCO.
-During these additional meetings the class teacher will share what is being taught at school and explain how you can best support your child at home (e.g. activities, recourses, internet sites).
+As mentioned earlier, you will be invited to meet with your child's class teacher and if appropriate, our SENCO.
+During these additional meetings the class teacher will share what is being taught at school and explain how you can best support your child at home (e.g. activities, resources, internet sites).
 There will be the expectation that your child will achieve the target by the time it is reviewed.
 These targets may be recorded on an Individual Learning Plan or Behaviour Plan (an ILP or an IBP), depending on your child's needs.

-Of course even more meetings can be arranged in between these times should concerns be raised by the child, parents or staff.
+Of course, additional meetings can be arranged in between these times should concerns be raised by the child, parents or staff.
 There may also be extra communication or meetings where outside professionals are involved in assessment or support for a child's needs.